Fletcher Henderson: Career

 During the 1930s, he recorded for Columbia, Crown (as "Connie's Inn Orchestra"), ARC (Melotone, Perfect, Oriole, Vocalion), Bluebird, Victor, and Decca.
 Starting in the early 1920s, he recorded popular hits and jazz tunes.
-In 1924 he and his band recorded 80 sides.
+In 1924, he and his band recorded 80 sides.
 His version of the pop tune "I Can't Get the One I Want", recorded about June 19, 1924, was issued on at least 23 labels.

 In addition to Armstrong, lead trumpeters included Henry "Red" Allen, Joe Smith, Rex Stewart, Tommy Ladnier, Doc Cheatham and Roy Eldridge.
 Lead saxophonists included Coleman Hawkins, Buster Bailey, Benny Carter and Chu Berry.
 Sun Ra also worked as an arranger during the 1940s, during Henderson's engagement at the Club DeLisa in Chicago.
 Other jazz musicians who also played with Henderson included trumpeter Cootie Williams and trombonist Benny Morton.

 Although Henderson's band was popular, he had little success in managing it and was still little-known outside of New York.
 His lack of recognition outside of Harlem had to do more with the times in which he lived, apparently lackluster management, and the hard times that resulted after the 1929 stock market crash.
 Henderson had a knack for finding talent, but he did not have much luck keeping it.
 On many occasions he lost talented members to other bandleaders.
 He also had trouble with finances.
 When the band split up in 1934, he was forced to sell some of his popular arrangements to Benny Goodman to keep them together.

 After about 1931, his own arrangements became influential.
 In addition to arrangements for his band, he wrote arrangements for Teddy Hill, Isham Jones and Benny Goodman.
 His shoulder was injured in an auto accident in 1928.
 His wife, Leora, blamed the accident for his diminishing success.
 She said that John Hammond and Goodman bought Henderson's arrangements to support him, that Goodman always gave Henderson credit for the arrangements and said that he played them better than his own.
 In addition, Goodman and Hammond organized broadcasts and recordings to help Henderson when he was ill.
-60 years later, two of his songs, "Queer Notions" and "Yeah, Man!" were performed in the Robert Altman film Kansas City (1996).